-- First, as ordinary income to the extent of ordinary income for the current year and undistributed ordinary income for prior years of the trust.
-Ordinary income is computed without regard to any net operating loss deductions under section 172. - Second, as capital gains to the extent of the trust's undistributed capital gains.
+• First, as ordinary income to the extent of ordinary income for the current year and undistributed ordinary income for prior years of the trust.
+Ordinary income is computed without regard to any net operating loss deductions under section 172.
+See the Ordering Rules on this page.

+• Second, as capital gains to the extent of the trust's undistributed capital gains.
 Undistributed capital gains of the trust are determined on a cumulative net basis without regard to any capital loss carrybacks and carryovers.
-See the Netting Rules, Ordering Rules, and Carryover Rules for capital gains below. - Third, as nontaxable income to the extent of the trust's nontaxable income for the current year and undistributed nontaxable income for prior years. - Fourth, as a distribution of trust corpus.
-For this purpose, "trust corpus" means the net fair market value of the trust assets less the total undistributed income (but not loss) in each of the above categories.
+See the Netting Rules and Ordering Rules below; and Carryover Rules on page 6 for capital gains.
+Third, as nontaxable income to the extent of the trust's nontaxable income for the current year and undistributed nontaxable income for prior years.

+• Fourth, as a distribution of trust corpus.
+For this purpose, trust corpus means the net fair market value of the trust assets less the total undistributed income (but not loss) in each of the above categories.